RedCarpetDotDev/python-image-filter-take-home/q_and_a.md

 // we're excited to hear your perspective!

-*That's it for the Collaborative Q/A!
+*That's it for the Q/A!
 If you haven't already, please continue onto the code review!*